bhacquin/KeywordBasedClassification/test_README.md

 ### Third Stage - Self Training
 As described in **Text Classification Using Label Names Only: A Language Model Self-Training Approach**, the model is then self trained to boost its confidence on the whole dataset this time.
+Self-Training has been seen to improve significantly the recall without really deteriorating the precision, hence self-training results in a much higher F1-score.

+## Metrics - True Labels
+The model does not use the true labels of the dataset at any point.
+Those labels are only use to track metrics and evaluate the performance of the model.
+We study the classic following metrics:
+* F1-score
+* Recall
+* Precision
+* Accuracy

 ## Datasets
+Describe datasets, how to get them.
+Supposed format of texts, labels

 ## Results